 The Legal Journal covers the most significant legal news in the UK

 In her most recent report, the Domestic Abuse Commissioner outlined that the criminal and family justice system is “in chaos”.
-There is a crisis with cases of domestic violence surging and survivors largely left without support.
+There is a crisis with cases of domestic violence surging and many survivors left without support.
 Last year, London’s Victims Commissioner even condemned the family courts for what she said was “state-sanctioned abuse”.

 The justice system’s failures are more evident than ever, and it is apparent that survivors of domestic abuse, understandably, place little faith in the courts.

-The Understanding Court Support for Victims of Domestic Abuse report from SafeLives and the Domestic Abuse Commissioner, makes a number of recommendations intended to tackle these issues head-on.
+The Understanding Court Support for Victims of Domestic Abuse report from SafeLives and the Domestic Abuse Commissioner makes a number of recommendations intended to tackle these issues head-on.
 Of course, for many survivors, this review is too little, too late, especially considering that no action has been taken since a similar Ministry of Justice (MoJ) report was released last year.

 The pandemic has devastated the lives of many.
 Statistics show that many more people during this period have been subjected to domestic violence.
 According to the Crime Survey for England and Wales, between March 2019 and March 2020, 1.6 million women and 757,000 men had experienced domestic abuse.
 That’s an increase of 7%, and those are just the cases reported to the police.
 The real number is likely to be much higher, and it is estimated that a survivor is assaulted around 37 times before they report it to the police.